The geometry of conjugation in affine Coxeter groups: Introduction

 \subsection{Mod-sets and move-sets}

 We now highlight the results of this paper in greater detail.
 Our first main theorem establishes a close relationship between the $\Z$-module $\ModW(w) = (\Id - w)R^\vee$, the subspace $\Mov(w) = \Range(\Id - w)$, and reflection length, for arbitrary $w \in \sW$.
 Recall that the \emph{reflection length} of $w \in \sW$, which we denote by $\ell_\cR(w)$, is the minimal integer~$k$ such that $w$ is a product of $k$ reflections in $\sW$.
+The following result appears as Corollary~\ref{cor:allWeyl}; see Section \ref{sec:modMove} for more details and precise definitions.

 \begin{thm} Let $\aW = \TW \rtimes \sW$ be an affine Coxeter group.
 Then for all $w \in \sW$,

 \end{thm}

 The first equality in this theorem tells us that the move-set is the ``enveloping subspace" of the mod-set.
 That is, the geometry of conjugacy classes in~$\aW$ is coarsely described by the linear subspaces comprising the move-sets of the elements of $\sW$ (as seen in Figures~\ref{fig:introA2} and~\ref{fig:conjC2}).